nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide
-## Introduction
+## 1. Introduction
 Geoffrey is the freshest task manager on the block.
-This simple chat-bot is inspired by the American 90's show The Fresh Prince of Bel Air, which stars Will Smith.
+This simple chat-bot is inspired by the American 90's show The Fresh Prince of Bel-Air.

 As Will Smith, you are able to tell your butler Geoffrey your task list which includes general to-do's, deadlines, and events.
 Not only can Geoffrey remember these tasks, he can mark them as done, delete them, and sort them based on your commands.

 ##### Figure 1.
 Screenshot of Geoffrey
 ![Image of Yaktocat](Ui.png)

-## Quick Start
+## 2. Quick Start

 1. Ensure you have Java 11 or above installed on your computer.
 2. Download the latest release (jar file) here, into the folder of your choice.
+3. In the same directory, create a folder named 'data' and in the 'data' folder create an empty file named 'tasks.txt'.
-3. Open your terminal in that folder directory and enter java -jar <path to jar file> in the command line.
+4. Open your terminal in that folder directory and enter java -jar <path to jar file> in the command line.
-4. The GUI will be displayed, which is a chat-bot with a command box as seen in Figure 1 above.
+5. The GUI will be displayed, which is a chat-bot with a command box as seen in Figure 1 above.
-5. Type a command in the text box and press Enter key to get a response from Geoffrey.
+6. Type a command in the text box and press Enter key to get a response from Geoffrey.
-6. For the list of available commands, refer to the Features section.
+7. For the list of available commands, refer to the Features section.

-## Features
+## 4. Features
 ### Create Task
-Description of feature.
+Geoffrey can create a task.
+All tasks created by default is indicated as not done.

+There are three types of tasks and their definitions are as follows:
+* todo: A simple task with a description
+* deadline: A task that also has a specified deadline
+* event: A task with a specified location
+### Display Tasks
+Geoffrey can display a list of all tasks, in the order of their creation.
+### Sort Task
+Geoffrey can display the task list sorted by deadlines or type of tasks.
+### Find Tasks
+Geoffrey can display all tasks that matches a search string.
 ### Mark Task as Done
-Description of feature.
+Geoffrey can mark a task as done, visible via a check mark next to the task.
 ### Delete Task
-Description of feature.

-### Display Tasks
-Description of feature.

-### Find Tasks
-Description of feature.

-### Sort Task
-Description of feature.
+Geoffrey can delete a task from the list.
+Deleted tasks cannot be recovered.
 ### Save Tasks
-Description of feature.
+All tasks added are automatically saved.

-### Load Tasks and Progress
+### Load Tasks
-Description of feature.
+Tasks are automatically loaded upon launching the application.
 ### Bye (Exit)
-Description of feature.
+The application will stop running and the user interface will close when the user says "bye".

 ## Usage

-### `Keyword` - Describe action

-Describe action and its outcome.
+### Create Task
+##### `todo [description]`

+Creates a simple todo task with a description.

 Example of usage:

-`keyword (optional arguments)`
+`todo clean room`

 Expected outcome:

-`outcome`
+`Got it.
+I've added this task:
+[T][X] clean room
+Now you have 5 task(s) in the list.`

+##### `deadline [description] /by [deadline]`

+Creates a task with a description and deadline.
+The deadline must be specified in the following datetime format: dd-MM-yyy HH:mm.
+Geoffrey will format the date to a more readable version.

+Example of usage:

+`deadline lab report /by 25-09-2019 23:59`

+Expected outcome:

+`Got it.
+I've added this task:
+[D][X] lab report (by: 25 Sep 2019 23:59)
+Now you have 5 task(s) in the list.`

+##### `event [description] /at [location]`

+Creates an event task with a specified location.
+The location specified can be in any format and will be parsed as a string.

+Example of usage:

+`event basketball tournament /at Bel-Air Academy`

+Expected outcome:

+`Got it.
+I've added this task:
+[E][X] basketball tournament (at: Bel-Air Academy)
+Now you have 5 task(s) in the list.`

+### Display Tasks
+Displays all tasks in a list.
+The number indexing the task is the task index.

+Example of usage:

+`list`

+Expected outcome:

+`Here are the tasks in your list:
+1. [T][✓] prank Carlton
+2. [E][X] Ashley's recital (at: Bel-Air Theater)
+3. [D][X] buy gift for Aunt Viv (by: 12 Sep 1995 12:00)`

+### Sort Task
+##### `sort [criteria]`

+Displays a list of tasks sorted by either deadlines or type of task.
+For the former case, only deadline tasks will be listed and will be displayed in order of urgency.
+For the latter case, deadlines will be displayed first, followed by events and todos.
+Within each type of tasks, tasks appear in the order they were created.

+There are only two criteria:
+* deadline
+* type

+Caution: The indices of each task generated by a `sort` command is not the actual index of the task.
+Call the `list` command if you wish to look for a specific task index.

+Example of usage:

+`sort deadline`

+Expected outcome:

+`Here are your tasks sorted by deadline:
+1. [D][✓] homework (by: 9 Sep 1995 23:59)
+2. [D][X] help Uncle Phil (by: 12 Sep 1995 11:00)
+3. [D][X] buy gift for Aunt Viv (by: 12 Sep 1995 12:00)`

+### Find Tasks

+##### `find [search string]`
+Find all tasks that partially matches the search string.

+Note: The indices displayed are the actual indices of the tasks and can be used in the commands `done` and `delete`.

+Caution: The indices of each task generated by a `sort` command is not the actual index of the task.
+Call the `list` command if you wish to look for a specific task index.

+Example of usage:

+`find Phil`

+Expected outcome:

+`Here are the matching task(s) in your list:
+1. [D][X] help Uncle Phil (by: 12 Sep 1995 11:00)
+2. [T][X] get Uncle Phil's favorite color`

+### Mark Task as Done
+##### `done [index]`
+Mark a specific task as done.
+The task index must be provided.
+The task index can be known from calling the command `list`.

+Caution: Once a task is deleted, the indices of the other tasks will change.
+Therefore, please call `list` again before deleting another task.

+Example of usage:

+`delete 3`

+Expected outcome:

+`Nice!
+I've marked this task as done:
+[T][✓] get Uncle Phil's favorite color`

+### Delete Task
+##### `delete [index]`

+Delete a specific task.
+The task index must be provided.
+The task index can be known from calling the command `list`.
+Only one task can be deleted at a time.

+Caution: Once a task is deleted, the indices of the other tasks will change.
+Therefore, please call `list` again before deleting another

+Example of usage:

+`delete 2`

+Expected outcome:

+`Noted.
+I've deleted the following task:
+[T][✓] get Uncle Phil's favorite color
+Now you have 5 task(s) in the list.`

+### Bye (Exit)
+##### `todo` - Describe action

+Exits the application.
+The user interface will automatically close in about 2 seconds after the command is entered.

+Example of usage:

+`bye`

+Expected outcome:

+`Goodbye, Master William.
+Hope to see you again soon.